beckerluke/personal_changelog_mar_2020-master/README.md

 #### Monday, March 16th, 2020
 - Projects: Workout App: Created method on landing page to handle click event for generating workout for each body part.
 Began rebuilding and testing database, server, router architecture

+#### Tuesday, March 17th, 2020
+- Projects: Workout App: Modified addExercisePage form by creating a function to handle if form is completely filled out